By Eric Smith

 Rab’s Journey Across The Pond

-Rab is a British-based technical apparel brand created in 1981 by namesake and Scottish alpinist Rab Carrington and acquired by Equip in 2007.
+Rab is a British-based technical apparel brand created in 1981 by namesake and Scottish alpinist Rab Carrington, acquired by Equip in 2003 and introduced to the North America market in 2007.

 Based in Alfreton, England, along with all of Equip’s brands, Rab has long been respected internationally as the gear of choice for “mountain people.”
 The brand makes technical mountaineering apparel plus some hardgoods such as tents, bivy sacks and tarps, all of which can be found on expeditions to the world’s highest peaks and harshest landscapes.